openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/announcements.md

 ![HPI Logo](../../../img/HPI_Logo.png)

 # Announcements
+All visualizations of course data can be found in the course dashboard and its more detailed sub-pages.

 ![Dashboard](../../../img/course_admin_items/dashboard.png)
 *Fig. Navigate the Dashboard button from the drop-down list under the Course Administration button*

+To get to the detailed sub-pages, you can use the statistics menu on the course dashboard.

 ![Statistics](../../../img/features/analytics/dashboard/statistics.png)
 *Fig. Find the Statistics button on the right hand side of the page*

+There, you'll also find the announcements overview, which shows you the status of all your course announcements.

 ![Announcements](../../../img/features/analytics/dashboard/announcements.png)
 *Fig. Navigate the Announcement section from the drop-down list under the Statistics button*